 This article has highlighted some innovative tools and strategies, including artificial intelligence (AI), virtual reality (VR), and more.

-Expect that the future of communication in healthcare will still involve the use the smartphones and tablets for efficient practice in clinics and hospitals.
+Expect that the future of healthcare communication will still involve using smartphones and tablets for efficient practice in clinics and hospitals.
 Doctors and healthcare professionals will still rely on these apps as expected.
 Therefore, the use of online faxing services will also remain.